- Discuss the vocabulary terms for movement and anatomical position.

 This force can be static, sliding, or rolling.

 Static friction sees that the object does not move.
 Sliding friction sees that one or both objects move.
-Rolling friction is the force resisting a surface rolling across another like a ball bearing or wheel on a road.
+Rolling friction is the force resisting a surface rolling across another, like a ball bearing or wheel on the road.

 Principles of Biomechanics